tinio/armstrong.apps.documents/README.rst

 This package provides a documents app.

+.. warning:: This is development level software.
+Please do not use unless you
+             are familiar with what that means and are comfortable using that type of software.

 State of Project
 ----------------
 Armstrong is an open-source news platform that is freely available to any